[all chapters in html] [all chapters in pdf] [lost world forum]

 Appendix O: List of Books.

-$Revision: 30.35 $
+$Revision: 42.40 $ (books.php)

 Most often bibliographies weigh in as a cudgel to convince the reader of the level of scholarship of the author.
 And most often they are only accessed by the reader to check if a favorite author has been included for consideration.
 In fact, I left off the list any number of books -- books I totally disagree with, or which have served me badly despite some measure of inspiration.
 I should not subject you to trash and junk.

-What Is Missing Here
+What Else Is Missing Here

 Except for (I think) three references to texts on plasma, all texts dealing with course work for an engineering degree are missing: Analytic Geometry, Differential Calculus, Integral Calculus, Differential Equations, Statistics, Investment Discounting, Set Theory, Boolean Algebra.
 That is the math.
 Then there are the courses in Physics, Chemistry, Materials, Mechanics, and the usual Thermodynamics.
 Some additional topics particular to my degrees in Electrical Engineering and Industrial Engineering: Field Theory, Transmission Lines, Fourier Analysis, Information Theory, Difference Calculus, Operations Research.
 I should note also Particle Physics (Atomic Physics), which we called the Atom Bomb Course.

-At some point, I think as part of the Industrial Engineering course work, I learned a variety of Basic, which was just being introduced at that time for use on a University Mainframe, with input via punched cards.
+At some point, I think as part of the Industrial Engineering course work, I learned a variety of Basic, which was just being introduced at that time for use on a University mainframe, with input via punched cards.
 Where I worked at the time I had to backtrack and use punched cards as program and data on hardwired "accounting machines" to carry out a simulation of transit travel demand.
 But the outfit got a mainframe a year later, and Fortran 4 was offered by the supplier, General Electric, still using punched card as input.
 Since that time I have learned portions of a number of languages -- including shell programming (Bash), Perl, PHP, sed (yes!), and any number of other odds and ends, but all to the point of solving some problem, or the need to design a script.
 And then I quickly forget.

 Primary Source Books